joseruizjimenez/personal-training-martial-arts/README.md

 ## About this project
-This is a Martial Art's Personal Training as a university project for San Pablo CEU - Spain
+This is a Martial Art's Personal Training for a university project at San Pablo CEU - Spain

+# About us
+Pablo Calleja
+Luis Lalueza
+Jesús Mayor
+Sebastián de Marcos
+José Ruiz